dynamoose/dynamoose/docs/api/Model.md

 ## Model.methods.set(name, function)

 This function allows you to add a method to the given model that you can call later.
 When Dynamoose calls your `function` parameter, `this` will be set to the underlying model.
-If an existing method exists with the given name, it will be overwritten.
+If an existing method exists with the given name, it will be overwritten, except if you are trying to replace an internal method, then this function will fail silently.

 ```js
 // Setup: